Winter Wildlife Festival

 Free, no registration required

-Dr. Mamie Parker spent a career as a fish and wildlife biologist and former Head of Fisheries for the U.S. Fish and Wildlife Service.
-Dr. Parker's work building bridges with nontraditional partners in the conservation community and advocating for more women in Wild STEM careers.
+Dr. Mamie Parker spent her career as a fish and wildlife biologist and served as the former Head of Fisheries for the U.S. Fish and Wildlife Service.
+Dr. Parker’s work focuses on building bridges with nontraditional partners in the conservation community and advocating for more women in Wild STEM careers.

 Wildlife Action: Debbi Babashanian